-The basic concept of the film was quite good.
+The basic concept of the film is quite good.
 A not-so-young single lady trying to find a match.
 Finding a partner through the online medium is the reality of our times and the fact that it addresses a generation that is a bit over-the-age makes it interesting.
-Also, it’s novel as it’s driven from a perspective of a woman.
+Also, it’s novel as it’s driven from the perspective of a woman.

 After introducing the protagonist’s problem quickly, the film’s progression falters as there isn’t much tension that builds up and keeps us engaged with the struggles of the characters.
 It banks on the ‘funniness’ factor, with an attempt to show two opposite characters going on a unique journey together.
 However, the characters’ idiosyncrasies and the funny situations don’t work, as the story development or discovering new aspects of characters isn’t properly dealt with.

 I am convinced that if this film was 20 minutes shorter, it still would have felt long.

 (I will write my comments, and even specify the areas, which technically in a coverage are not mentioned).

 The idea of Jaya and Yogi going on a journey together looks good as one can showcase various settings and the fact that they will get to know each other better.
 For this to work, the goals not only have to be clear to the audience but importantly, the stakes have to be set.
 Accomplishing this over the entire story needs to come across through dealing with obstacles ensuring that there is a strong dramatic conflict.

 What does it mean for Jaya to find a partner?
 What happens if she fails to find one?
 What is stopping Jaya from overcoming her problem?
 The latter, in this specific story, drives the central conflict, which is internal – she needs to overcome her inner issues or change to be more open.
 Unfortunately, the conflict is not pronounced.
 The stakes are amiss.
 These critical questions on what it will mean for Jaya don’t clearly come across.